The city of dreaming spires, Oxford is a beautiful city packed with places to see. Looking for the best things to do in Oxford? Here’s where to start.

 - Don’t bother with the hop-on-hop-off sightseeing bus – the city centre is surprisingly small and very walkable.
 So many of the best things to do in Oxford are clustered in a small area that taking the bus just isn’t worth it.

 - Wear comfortable walking shoes.
 We mean it.
-Those cobbles are going to destroy your feet if you venture out in heels.
+Those cobbles will destroy your feet if you venture out in heels.

 - We’ve only covered central Oxford as this is what most visitors focus on – but there’s a lot more to discover down the Cowley and Iffley Roads if you have a little more time.